HenryRoutson/Foresight/Demos/Sequence_And_Data/data_generation_outline.md

 with xxx replaced with numerical values where each row adds to one so that each sequence samples with each of the new states having the associated probability.

-From the above graph we can see that the model will predict for the next state in the seqeunce  ...
+From the above graph we can see that a good model will predict the following for the next state in the seqeunce  ...

 ```
 [A, A] > A